ilastik/ilastik-conda-recipes/customization-of-conda-build.md

   run:
     - bar  {{ packages['bar']['version']|compatible }}
 ```
-More sophisticated filters that take parameters, consider optional hints in bar's `index.json` or consult the compatibility database at anaconda.org can be implemented in the same way.
+More sophisticated filters which take parameters, consider optional hints in bar's `index.json` or consult the compatibility database at anaconda.org can be implemented in the same way.